-Prior to joining Brookings, Kristin Lord was Associate Dean for Strategy, Research, and External Relations at The George Washington University's Elliott School of International Affairs.
-In that capacity, she oversaw the School's six research centers, graduate admissions, public affairs, and strategic initiatives.
-During her twelve year tenure at the Elliott School, she launched three master's programs, ten certificate programs, a global network of university partnerships, the School’s skills curriculum, and numerous educational programs for students, diplomats, and mid-career professionals from the public, private, and non-profit sectors.
-As a member of the faculty, she also taught courses on U.S. public diplomacy, U.S. foreign policy and the causes of war.
+From 1995-2008, she held leadership roles at The George Washington University's Elliott School of International Affairs including Associate Dean for Strategy, Research, and External Relations.
+During her tenure at the Elliott School, she launched three master's programs, ten certificate programs, a global network of university partnerships, the school's skills curriculum, and numerous educational programs for students, diplomats, and mid-career professionals from the public, private, and non-profit sectors.
+A member of the faculty, she taught courses on U.S. public diplomacy, U.S. foreign policy, and the causes of war.
 Dr. Lord received an International Affairs Fellowship from the Council on Foreign Relations, where she is now a life member, enabling her to serve as special advisor to the Under Secretary of State for Democracy and Global Affairs from 2005-2006.
 In that role, she worked on a wide range of issues including international science and technology cooperation, international health, and public diplomacy.

 In The News:

 Q&A with CPD: Kristin Lord, July 8, 2015.